Psychology courses at the University of Lincoln are accredited by the British Psychological Society.

-This module requires students to carry out empirical research in an area of their choice, culminating in the production of a dissertation.
-The Independent Study tests a student’s ability to identify an appropriate research question and to design and implement an appropriate study.
+This module expects students to carry out empirical research culminating in the production of a dissertation.
+The Independent Study is designed to test a student’s ability to identify an appropriate research question and to design and implement an appropriate study.
 The role of the supervisor is to guide them through these processes.

 A tutorial system operates at Level One which aims to provide a sound basis for transition to Level Two of the course.

-The tutorial course also includes a series of scheduled one-to-one meetings.
-These personal tutorials aim to support the students personal development and continue over the three years of the degree.
+The tutorial course also includes a series of scheduled meetings.
+These personal tutorials aim to support the students' personal development and continue over the three years of the degree.

-The course offers specialist options in clinical psychology in the final year.
+The course offers specialist options in the final year.